 What is a Die Cutting Machine?

-A die cutting machine cuts designs out of a variety of material: paper, fabric, adhesive sheets, magnets.
+A die cutting machine cuts designs out of a variety of different styles of material: paper, fabric, adhesive sheets, magnets.

 Typically they’re the size of a printer and function pretty similarly: where a printer deposits ink the die cutting machine cuts through the material.